You may already be familiar with the basics of customer relationship management or CRM software for your business.

 - Event reminders and gift suggestions: If you can’t figure out what to buy for your friend’s birthday, let ZooWho make some recommendations you’ll love.
 These recommendations, when combined with event reminders, mean you’ll never forget another birthday again.

-- Contact importing: Since you’ll likely use ZooWho on your smartphone, it’s easy to get started importing your contacts.
+- Contact importing: Since you’ll likely use ZooWho on your smartphone, it’s easy to start importing your contacts.
 The app will pull these from your smartphone address book.

 - Social media linking: If you don’t want to open a bunch of apps to keep tabs on social media, ZooWho is the personal CRM solution you’re looking for.
 You can link all your social profiles and those of your friends and family through the app’s social tab.
 Current social platforms with support are YouTube, LinkedIn, Twitter, Instagram, and Facebook.